Alex-zh95/credit/README.md

 ## Volatility

 Volatility is hard to observe generally.
-Some methods include:

-- Using implied volatility via existing options.
-Can use the Black-Scholes model to retrieve the volatility for underlying.
-However, this implies constant volatility is applicable, and many options can yield differing implied volatilities.
-- Can use time-series methods to do this.
-Commonly used is the GARCH(1,1) model.
+Classic Black-Scholes implies constant volatility over the period of observation, which may not hold.
+To allow for volatility to be a stochastic quantity, use the Heston model or time series.
+A common time series implementation is the GARCH(1,1) model.

 ## References

 1. [Idea for implied asset volatility](https://www.bradfordlynch.com/blog/2017/05/20/ProbabilityOfDefault.html)
-2. Hull, J. (2021).
-‘Options, Futures, and Other Derivatives, Global Edition’.
+2. Hull, J. (2021): ‘Options, Futures, and Other Derivatives, Global Edition’.
 3. Cummins, J.D.
-(1990) ‘Asset Pricing Models and Insurance Ratemaking’, ASTIN Bulletin, 20(2), pp. 125–166. doi:10.2143/AST.20.2.2005438
+(1990): ‘Asset Pricing Models and Insurance Ratemaking’, ASTIN Bulletin, 20(2), pp. 125–166. doi:10.2143/AST.20.2.2005438
 4. [Basket call options](https://quant.stackexchange.com/questions/57235/do-basket-options-have-a-closed-form-valuation-formula)
+5. Mikhailov S., Nögel U. (2003): ‘Heston’s Stochastic Volatility Model Implementation, Calibration and Some Extensions’.